wessenstam/esxi_stageworkshop/README.md

 - vmware/powerclicore; the name of the container image that is going to be run.
 It will be downloaded automatically if it doesn't exist on the machine.
 - /script/stage_esxi.ps1; the name of the script including the location **INSIDE** the container.
 As we have mounted, using the **-v** parameter, the location on the machine that holds the script file to /script in the container, the container needs to be told the absolute full path.

-If you want to know more on the container, please read this https://github.com/vmware/powerclicore
+> If you want to know more on the container, please read this https://github.com/vmware/powerclicore.

+> An extra Module has been added to the container.
+The Module is called Posh-SSH (https://github.com/darkoperator/Posh-SSH).
+This makes it possible to use SSH with username and password to manipulate Linux based machines.
+The script is using it to manipulate the Era instanace for setting its static IP Address.
+Besides the extra Module the example scripts have been removed from the container.
+How the container is build, please consult the Dockerfile in the root of the Repo.
 ## Usage
 Follow these steps to get the staging running: